mochi-hpc/mochi-doc/docs/source/margo/02_hello.rst

 .. container:: toggle

     .. container:: header

        .. container:: btn btn-info

           client.c (show/hide)

     .. literalinclude:: ../../../code/margo/02_hello/client.c
        :language: cpp

-This client takes the server's address as argument (copy-past the address printed by the server when calling the client).
+This client takes the server's address as argument (copy the address printed by the server when calling the client).
 This string representation of the server's address must be resolved into a :code:`hg_addr_t` object.
 This is done by :code:`margo_addr_lookup`.